- Starter

 Overview

-Etlworks fully supports the majority of EDI (electronic data interchange) dialects: X12, EDIFACT, NCPDP, and VDA.
-Etlworks also supports HL7 2.x and HL7 FHIR used by healthcare providers and vendors.
+Etlworks provides comprehensive support for most EDI (Electronic Data Interchange) dialects, including X12, EDIFACT, NCPDP, and VDA.
+Additionally, Etlworks supports healthcare-specific standards like HL7 2.x and HL7 FHIR, widely used by healthcare providers and vendors.

 http://www.x12.org